justinsta624/readme/README.md

 ## Installation

-This application "PWA-JATE" is deployed to is deployed via Heroku (Utilising JawsDB as Database-as-a-service) Installation is not required if accessing via the below link:
+This application is deployed via Heroku (Utilising JawsDB as Database-as-a-service) Installation is not required if accessing via the below link:
-<a href="https://huber-tech-blog-ed7fd58460b2.herokuapp.com/"> PWA-JATE(Heroku)" </a>
+<a href="https://huber-tech-blog-ed7fd58460b2.herokuapp.com/"> "PWA-JATE (Heroku)" </a>
 </div>
 </div>